-The NHBC, Premier Guarantees, LABC Insurance, ABC+ Warranty and others, provide an insurance policy covering new build structures, with the implication being that if issues arise with the structure (which includes structural waterproofing), the insurer will deal with the claim and address the waterproofing.
+The NHBC, Premier Guarantees, LABC Insurance, ABC+ Warranty and others, provide an insurance policy covering new build basement structures, with the implication being that if issues arise with the structure, the insurer will deal with the claim and address the waterproofing.

 Insurers are typically involved in new residential schemes where the intention is for the property to be sold, or borrowed against (mortgaged).